If you are interested in supporting this research, please visit this link for more information

 My work explores the impact of architectural forms on neuroimmunological activity, with a particular focus on the relationship between neuroinflammation and the built environment.
 This research aims to uncover new insights that can inform architectural practices to promote better health outcomes.

-Currently, I am conducting research in partnership with Heatherwick Studio, am an affiliated researcher at the University College London Spatial Cognition Lab and lecture on neuroscience and architecture at the Politecnico di Milano.
+Currently, I am conducting research in partnership with Heatherwick Studio.
+Additionally, I am an affiliated researcher at the University College London Spatial Cognition Lab and the Massachusetts Institute of Technology Dept. of Urban Studies and Planning, a visiting researcher at the University of Cambridge Design Engineering Centre and a lecturer on neuroscience and architecture at the Politecnico di Milano.

 Please feel free to contact me via email, add me on Linkedin or follow my research updates on Google Scholar